ilovelogic/Pauli-Path-Method/Lemma_8/README.md

    - [PauliPathTrav](#paulipathtrav): For traversing different possibile branches of our Pauli path.
 Builds a list of `PauliOpLayer` objects, where the ith `PauliOpLayer` in the list contains all the possibilities for the ith Pauli operator of the Pauli path.
    - [CircuitSim](#circuitsim): Constructs a list of all possible `PauliPathTrav` objects for a given circuit architecture and upperbound on Hamming weight.
    - [XYZGeneration](#xyzgeneration): Builds a list (`next_gen`) of all `XYZGeneration` objects that can come after this `XYZGeneration` to form valid Pauli path traversals.
-2. **Testing**:
-   - [TestCircuits](#testcircuits): A suite of tests to validate functionality, both in general use cases and edge cases.
-Restricted to circuits with 0 to 25 qubits.

 ---